Analogs of absolutely maximally entangled states in nonlocal correlations via the sheaf-theoretic framework and its applications: Formalism

 The correlations corresponding to maximal contextuality lie on the face of the nonlocal polytope, as they do not contain any local fractions \footnote{Any empirical model can be decomposed as a convex mixture of contextual and noncontextual models, with contextuality being a more general concept than nonlocality.
 The convex decomposition of a nonlocal correlation can be expressed as where (p{L}) denotes the local part and (p{NL}) the nonlocal part.
 This decomposition is a special case within the broader framework of contextuality.
 Hence, the condition that the contextual fraction $CF = 1$ corresponds to a special case where the nonlocal fraction is also maximal}.
-This is significant because such correlations also correspond to all-versus-nothing (AVN) proofs, such as Mermin's arguments \cite{FNSandallvsnothingequivalece}.
+This is significant because such correlations also correspond to the general form of AVN proofs \cite{cohom_AVN_abramsky_et_al2015}.
+The term all versus nothing is used by Mermin \cite{Mermin_argument}, and later the equivalence of AVN and different forms of the face correlations is discussed \cite{FNSandallvsnothingequivalece}.
 In the probabilistic form of AVN, the presence of zeros determines the structure of these correlations; these zeros specify the facets that maximally reduce the dimension of the face while still satisfying the no-signaling and normalization conditions.
-We utilize this property in Section~(\ref{sec 01}) for construction purposes.
-While the concept of maximal entanglement is well established for quantum states, its direct analogue in terms of correlations remains somewhat ambiguous.
-To clarify the notion of maximality in correlations, we take absolutely maximally entangled (AME) states \cite{AME} as a reference point, since their genuine bipartite marginals are maximally mixed.
-Accordingly, we focus on correlations that are not only maximally contextual but also exhibit maximal marginality.
+We utilize this property in Sec.~\ref{sec 01} for construction purposes.
+While the concept of maximal entanglement is well established for quantum states, its direct analog in terms of correlations remains somewhat ambiguous.
+To clarify the notion of maximality in correlations, we take AME states \cite{AME} as a reference point, since their genuine bipartite marginals are maximally mixed.
+Accordingly, we focus on the face-no-signaling correlations that are not only maximally contextual but also exhibit maximal marginality.
 This approach leads to the identification of a new class of correlations and provides a precise definition of maximality in the context of correlations, which will be introduced in the next section.